svandragt/wmm/readme.md

 # wmm

-Sane local WordPress environment.
-Not for production use.
+A simple local environment in a few minutes.
+Setup for WordPress, flexible for other projects.

 ## Requirements